 Disclaimer: Job descriptions are not intended, nor should they be construed to be, exhaustive lists of all responsibilities, skills, efforts or working conditions associated with the job.
 They are intended to be accurate reflections of the principal duties and responsibilities of this position.
 These responsibilities and competencies listed below may change from time to time.

-- Performs population-specific comprehensive assessments and re-assessments of the medical and surgical patient's condition and care needs including the psychosocial, physical, educational and cultural aspects.
+1. Performs population specific comprehensive assessments and re-assessments of the medical and surgical patient's condition and care needs including the psychosocial, physical, educational and cultural aspects.

-- Demonstrates knowledge of the principles of growth and development over the life span, including pediatric, adult and geriatric population, and the skills necessary to provide age-appropriate care to patients served.
+2. Demonstrates knowledge of the principles of development of the adult and geriatric population and the skills necessary to provide age-appropriate care to patients served.
 Able to interpret data about the patient status in order to identify each patient's age-specific needs and provide care needed by the patient group.

-- Assesses and reassesses pain.
+3. Assess and reassess pain.
 Utilizes appropriate pain management tools and techniques.
 Educates the patient and family regarding pain management.
 Documentation reflects assessments, interventions and evaluation of effectiveness.